inet-framework/inet-tutorials/wireless/doc/step1.rst

 INET can model the wireless physical layer at various levels of detail, realized with different radio medium modules.
-In this step, we use ``UnitDiskRadioMedium``, which is the simplest model.
+In this step, we use :ned:`UnitDiskRadioMedium`, which is the simplest model.
 It implements a variation of unit disc radio, meaning that physical phenomena like signal attenuation are ignored, and the communication range is simply specified in meters.
 Transmissions within range are always correctly